redowanislammomin/cybersecurity-notes/README.md

 # cybersecurity-notes
-This is my persional note for CTF and Lab practice
+This is my personal note for CTF and Lab practice